slaubi/the-fast-track/6.2/en/30-internals.rst

 If you go to the browser and refresh, the IDE should automatically take the focus, meaning that the debugging session is ready.
 By default, everything is a breakpoint, so execution stops at the first instruction.
 It's then up to you to inspect the current variables, step over the code, step into the code, ...

-When debugging, you can uncheck the "Everything" breakpoint and explicitely set breakpoints in your code.
+When debugging, you can uncheck the "Everything" breakpoint and explicitly set breakpoints in your code.

 If you are new to step debuggers, read the `excellent tutorial for Visual Studio Code`_, which explains everything visually.